FROM THE FILES OF…THE HURLEYVILLE SENTINEL

 July 11, 1941

 HURLEYVILLE EAGLES PLAY TONIGHT AT HOTEL EVANS

 The Hurleyville Eagles basketball quintet will play their third game of the week tonight at the new Hotel Evans indoor court with the Evans’ team furnishing the opposition.
-The Eagles, regarded as one of the best quintets in this section of the State in winter competition, showed their prowess Sunday night at the Hotel Nemerson where they lost by a mere one point margin to a team composed almost entirely of NYU players.
+The Eagles, regarded as one of the best quintets in this section of the State, showed their prowess Sunday night at the Hotel Nemerson, losing by a mere one point margin to a team composed almost entirely of NYU players.
 Last night (Thursday), the Eagles, representing the Morningside Hotel, played the formidable Klein’s Hillside team of Parksville, composed of CCNY performers.
 The Evans team will consist of the same aggregation that brought the Ohrbachs of New York City the high rating it attained this past winter in A.A.U. circles.
 The Hurleyville lineup will be composed of Hesh Podberesky, Milt Levine, Rod Gordon, Murray Dambrot and Nate Ruderman.
 It is also expected that Frank Turner and Bob Davidoff, both NYU regulars will be in Eagles uniforms for this game.